MoatLab/FEMU/meson/docs/markdown/External-Project-module.md

 (e.g. `autogen.sh` when building from git instead of tarball), it can be done using `run_command()` before calling `add_project()` method.

+*Since 0.60.0* If the first positional argument is `'waf'`, special treatment is done for the [waf](https://waf.io/) build system.
+The waf executable must be found either in the current directory, or in system `PATH`.

 Keyword arguments:

 - `configure_options`: An array of strings to be passed as arguments to the